kaueraal/bugzillatoatom/README.md

 ```
 Usage of ./bugzillatoatom:
   -b value
-        IP or Network in CIDR format to block.
+        IP or network in CIDR format to block.
 If a host is available under any blocked IP it will be blocked.
 Can be given multiple times.
     You probably want to exclude localhost or local networks both on IPv4 and IPv6.
   -p uint
         Port to bind to. (default 33916)